 Airfryer Apple Pie Filo Pastries Recipe

-- 3 medium to large apples - finely sliced and chopped
+- 3 apples medium to large apples - finely sliced and chopped

 - 1 Tbsp lemon juice

-- 2 tsps. flour (tapioca or all purpose - or substitute with t tsp cornstarch)
+- 2 tsps. flour tapioca or all-purpose flour - or substitute with 1 tsp cornstarch

 - 2 tsps. cinnamon

 - 3/4 cup butter melted